ls1intum/Artemis/docs/user/exercises/assessment.rst

             :alt: The student complains about the assessment of an exercise
             :align: center

 A complaint leads to a reevaluation of the submission by another tutor.
-This tutor sees the existing submission and the complaint reason.
-The tutor can then either accept the complaint or reject it.
+This tutor sees the existing assessment and the complaint reason.
+The tutor can then either accept or reject the complaint.
-If the tutor accepts the complaint, they can modify the assessment's score.
+Only if the tutor accepts the complaint, they can modify the assessment's score.
-If the tutor rejects the complaint, they cannot do this.
     .. figure:: assessment/complaint_response.png
         :alt: A tutor answers the complaint of a student
         :align: center